Kim Jong-duck

-Kim Jong-duck (김종덕; born 4 June 1961) is a Korean professional golfer.
+Kim Jong-duck (김종덕; born 4 June 1961) is a South Korean professional golfer.

+Career

 Kim played on the Asia Golf Circuit in the mid-1990s, winning for the first time at the Maekyung Open in 1994.
 Victory in the Japan Golf Tour co-sanctioned Kirin Open in 1997 secured the Asian Tour's money list title and qualified him to play on the Japan Tour.
 He had three further wins in Japan between 1999 and 2004.